ajnobre/news-scrapper/README.md

 #### VS Code

+Please be aware that while this robot can run on a local machine, it is not designed to run on Robocloud's remote machines.
+This is due to the fact that executing it in such an environment triggers robot detection mechanisms on the chosen website, reuters.com.
+Addressing this issue would exceed the scope of the current project.

 1. Get [Robocorp Code](https://robocorp.com/docs/developer-tools/visual-studio-code/extension-features) -extension for VS Code.
 1. You'll get an easy-to-use side panel and powerful command-palette commands for running, debugging, code completion, docs, etc.